Book now

 What is the busiest time of day?

 The waterpark is usually much quieter as we open and after 3.30 pm.
 You may wish to book an early 2 hour session available in the first hour of opening as we anticipate the 9am - 10am slots to be much quieter and likewise at 4pm.
-In school holidays we expect demand to exceed supply of tickets and in previous summers we've seen multiple days selling out in advance.
+In school holidays we expect demand to exceed supply of tickets.
 We recommend booking at least 48 hours in advance.

 What age can the children go into the water by themselves?